-What follows is a brief picture of the model to work with: the five areas, plus some ideas to implement in each area.
+What follows is a brief picture of a sample model to help green your congregation.
+There are five areas, plus some ideas to implement in each area.
 You may want to jump in and do some dramatic things that will engage everyone immediately in the whole process, or you may want to work more gradually.
 As you set goals for each year, determine which areas you wish to address.
 These may be based on needs or opportunities or an expression of the gifts and interests people bring to the task for that year.

 - Seek Transformation Through Worship: